CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getBNodeResources( document:Carbon.RDF.Document.Class ):Carbon.RDF.RDFNode.Class[]
 ```

-Returns all the resources that refers to blank nodes from a document.
+Returns all the resources that refers to the blank nodes from a document.

 *Parameters*